convissor/ubuntu_laptop_installation/readme.md

 * As a user with sudo powers:  System | Administration | Startup Disk Creator
 * Unmount the USB drive and remove it

+If Startup Disk Creator gives you problems, or you don't want to bother with it, you can use `dd` to copy the ISO to your USB stick.

 Disable UEFI
 ============